SFSUCyberClub/SFSUSEC-Website/resources/Android-Reversing.md

 ![Architecture](../assets/images/android-reversing/android-architecture.png)
 Source -> [https://mobisec.reyammer.io/slides](https://mobisec.reyammer.io/slides)

 ### Android apps do not have a single entry point, but rather multiple depending on user actions.
-AKA there is no "main"
+AKA there is no "main".
-### These are the objects that contain entry points based off particular actions
+### The following are objects that contain entry points based off particular actions.
 ### Every object type also has a life cycle that is clearly defined by google's smoogles [documentation](https://developer.android.com/guide/components/activities/activity-lifecycle)

 * Activity